 Price is such a sticky issue.
-We don't want to spend a ton of money, but we do want poor quality essential oils.
-Cheap essential oils doesn't necessarily mean poor quality.
-So, if you find some at your drug store that are in your price range it doesn't mean they are bad.
+We don't want to spend a ton of money, but we don’t want poor quality essential oils either.
+Affordable essential oils don’t necessarily mean poor quality, though.

-All essential oils are not created equally though.
-So, yes there is a price range for essential oils because of how they are made and collected.
-Some oils are abundant and don't require much of the fruit, bark, leaf to get a batch of oils.
+All essential oils are not created equally, though.
+So a price range for essential oils exists because of how they are made and collected.
+Some oils are abundant and don't require much of the fruit, bark, or leaf to get a batch of oils.
 Others require large quantities of flowers, and still only produce small amounts of the oil.

 Use Your Common Sense